-Journal of Functional Biomaterials — Instructions for Authors
+Instructions for Authors

-1) read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;
+- read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;

-4) ensure that all authors have approved the content of the submitted manuscript.
+- Ensure that all authors have approved the content of the submitted manuscript.

 Types of Publications

-- Articles: research manuscripts report new evidence or new conclusions which have neither been published before nor are under consideration for publication in another journal.
-MDPI considers all original research manuscripts provided that the work reports scientifically sound experiments and provides a substantial amount of new information.
-We strongly recommend authors not to unnecessarily divide their work into several related manuscripts, although short Communications of preliminary, but significant, results will be considered.
+- Articles: Original research manuscripts.
+The journal considers all original research manuscripts provided that the work reports scientifically sound experiments and provides a substantial amount of new information.
+Authors should not unnecessarily divide their work into several related manuscripts, although short Communications of preliminary, but significant, results will be considered.
 The quality and impact of the study will be considered during peer review.

 - Reviews: These provide concise and precise updates on the latest progress made in a given area of research.
 Systematic reviews should follow the PRISMA guidelines.

 Accepted File Formats

 Authors must use the Microsoft Word template or LaTeX template to prepare their manuscript.
 Using the template file will substantially shorten the time to complete copy-editing and publication of accepted manuscripts.
 The total amount of data for all files must not exceed 120 MB.
 If this is a problem, please contact the Editorial Office [email protected].
 Accepted file formats are:

 - Microsoft Word: Manuscripts prepared in Microsoft Word must be converted into a single file before submission.
 When preparing manuscripts in Microsoft Word, the JFB Microsoft Word template file must be used.
 Please insert your graphics (schemes, figures, etc.) in the main text after the paragraph of its first citation.

-- LaTeX: Manuscripts prepared in LaTeX must be collated into one ZIP folder (include all source files and images, so that the Editorial Office can recompile the submitted PDF).
+- LaTeX: Manuscripts prepared in LaTeX must be collated into one ZIP folder (including all source files and images, so that the Editorial Office can recompile the submitted PDF).
 When preparing manuscripts in LaTeX, please use the JFB LaTeX template files.
 You can now also use the online application writeLaTeX to submit articles directly to JFB.
 The MDPI LaTeX template file should be selected from the writeLaTeX template gallery.

 A cover letter must be included with each manuscript submission.
-It should be concise and explain why the content of your paper is significant, placing your findings in the context of existing work and why it fits the scope of the journal.
-Please confirm that neither the manuscript nor any parts of its content are currently under consideration or published in another journal.
-Any prior submissions of the manuscript to MDPI journals must be acknowledged.
-The names of proposed and excluded reviewers should be provided in the submission system, not in the cover letter.
+It should be concise and explain why the content of the paper is significant, placing the findings in the context of existing work.
+It should explain why the manuscript fits the scope of the journal.

 Note for Authors Funded by the National Institutes of Health (NIH)